Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

    }
    #endif

-In case GMIO based ports are used
+In case GMIO based ports are used.

 .. code:: c